 Toilet clogging is one of the most plumbing problems both residential and commercial establishments face.
 Not only does it create an embarrassing mess, but it can also be tricky to unclog, especially if you don’t have a plunger lying around.
 A blocked toilet can happen for many reasons, but if you notice it’s happening way too often, it’s a sign that something is wrong.
 At this point, the best thing to do is call for a professional plumber’s help.

-Fill out the form below and a Drain Cleaning Pros Staten Island will get back with you as soon as possible.
+Fill out the form below and a Drain Cleaning Expert Staten Island will get back with you as soon as possible.

 100% Privacy Guaranteed

 If you’re still using an early model low-flow toilet, then there’s no wonder why it keeps getting clogged.
 Older models of toilets have poor flushing pressure, making them incapable of pushing the wastes towards the trap and drain.
 These toilets were manufactured in the mid-1990s and are susceptible to clogging.

 The best thing to do in this situation is to replace your older toilet model with a new one.
 But if replacing it is not currently possible, you can limit the toilet paper and the materials you typically flush down to avoid a clogged toilet in Staten Island, NY.

 Toilets are designed to flush down only two things: human waste and toilet paper.
 Other than those two is a big no-no, even hygiene products or “flushable” wipes – anything aside from the two things mentioned above will make a toilet clogged in Staten Island, NY.